ModDota/moddota.github.io/_articles/getting-started-with-dota-2-modding.md

 category: Beginners
 ---

-### Edit 9/25/15: Please note that this guide is somewhat out of date and lacking in content.
+**Edit 9/25/15**: Please note that this guide is somewhat out of date and lacking in content.
 I invite any decent Dota 2 modder to take the reigns and rewrite this guide proper.

-# Getting Started With Dota 2 Modding

 So you're completely new to Dota 2 modding?
 Don't know where in the hell to begin?
 This is the guide for you, the future Dota 2 modder!

 Note: “Addon”, "mod", and “custom game” are all synonymous throughout this guide (and likely the entire website).

-# The Facets of Dota 2 Modding
+## The Facets of Dota 2 Modding

 The [Workshop Tools Wiki Homepage](https://developer.valvesoftware.com/wiki/Dota_2_Workshop_Tools) does a good job with subdividing all the possible aspects of Dota 2 modding: